FDA Approval Process

 Like with the prescription-drug approval process, there are different types of applications for medical devices, too, depending on the level of risk a device poses.

 Low- to moderate-risk devices are typically subjected to what’s called premarket notification — also called PMN or 510(k).
 Federal law requires new device manufacturers to register with the FDA and notify the agency at least 90 days before they start selling their devices.
-This premarket notification must prove the device is as safe and effective as a similar, legally marketed device.
+This premarket notification must prove the device is as safe and effective and substantially equivalent to a similar, legally marketed device.
 No evidence from clinical studies is needed.

 High-risk devices undergo premarket approval, the most stringent type of device application required by the FDA.
-This application is for new devices for which there is no existing equivalent.
+This application is for Class III devices that were found not substantially equivalent to a Class I or II marketed device.
 In this case, in order to gain FDA approval, there must be enough scientific evidence to prove the device is safe and effective for its intended use.

 Medical Device Critiques